Enterprise Manager logoEM: App Deployment > Applications

 • When unchecked, the application cannot be accessed through the Dynamic Web Client (DWC).

-• When checked, enables the application's deployment and access via the Dynamic Web Client (DWC), allowing it to run in a supported web browser.
+• When checked, enables the application's deployment and access via the Dynamic Web Client (DWC).

 Desktop App Enabled

-• When unchecked, the application cannot be installed or executed as a desktop application.
+• When unchecked, the application cannot be installed or run as a Desktop App.

 Show Browser Warning